Cosmian/kms/documentation/docs/index.md

           [default: 0.0.0.0]

       --https-p12-file <HTTPS_P12_FILE>
           The KMS server optional PKCS#12 Certificates and Key file.
-If provided, this will start the server in HTTPS mode.
+If provided, this will start the server in HTTPS mode

           [env: KMS_HTTPS_P12_FILE=]